career planning for contractors within the public sector.

 Once identified, ask if you can further your development activities with job rotation, shadowing colleagues and managers and undertaking different roles and projects that should take place for you to gain exposure to different environments and opportunities that may suit your needs in professional development.

-This framework will help you gain a better understanding of job expectations, assist in planning development, and will potentially help you find work that is meaningful and compatible with your goals.
+This framework will help you better understand job expectations and assist in planning development.
+It will potentially help you find meaningful and compatible work with your goals.